 Flow setup and transmissionIn imgdb::handleqry(), if iq_frate of the incoming query packet is 0, set it to client 2's fraction of the link rate and pass the query along to client 2's FIFO query handler.
 Otherwise, pass it along to client 1's WFQ query handler.
-The FIFO query handler should check whether there's already an active flow in the FIFO queue.
-If so, return an imsg_t packet with im_type set to NETIMG_EFULL to the client.
+The FIFO query handler should check whether (1) there's at least IMGDB_MINFRAC fraction of link rate available to client 2 and (2) there's no other active flow in the FIFO queue.
+If either of these conditions is false, return an imsg_t packet with im_type set to NETIMG_EFULL to the client.
 Otherwise, initialize the flow by calling Flow::init() to load the image and setup the necessary token-bucket filter variables as in Lab 7.
 The WFQ query handler can pretty much re-use the flow addition code in Lab 8.
 Back in imgdb::handleqry(), if a new flow has been added, update the imgdb::nflow member variable and start transmissions if the requisite number of flows have been added.
 (Since client 2's flow doesn't reserve a rate, we can no longer start transmission based on reserved rates reaching link rate.)
 Once all the flows are added, imgdb::sendpkt() is called to transmit the next packet.
 When packets are transmitted back-to-back, the gap between packet i and packet i+1 is the length of packet i divided by the transmission rate.
 Since we assume all flows are active until they cease transmission, we simply alternate between the flows, sending the packet with the smallest transmission time first.
 One way to implement this is to write a FIFO::nextxmission() and a WFQ::nextxmission() method that return the amount of time (in microseconds) until the transmission of the next packet from the FIFO and WFQ respectively. imgdb::sendpkt() then sleeps for the smaller of the two time amounts by calling usleep().
 Upon waking up, imgdb::sendpkt() sends the packet with the smallest transmission time, by calling FIFO::sendpkt() or WFQ::sendpkt() as appropriate, update the transmission time of the other client's next transmission by subtracting the amount of time spent sleeping, and repeat the whole process.
 You may want to have a member variable in the imgdb class to help you track the times until next transmission of both clients.
 You may want to initialize this variable and start the process of establishing the next packet to be transmitted in the imgdb::handleqry() function.
 This is arguably the only "new code" you need to write for PA4.
 It should be less than 30 lines total.
 The function WFQ::nextxmission() comprises the first half of imgdb::sendpkt() from Lab 8 that calls Flow::nextFi() and determines the smallest finish time.
 Once the packet with the smallest finish time has been selected, compute the transmission time of the packet, in microseconds, given the virtual link rate (fraction of link rate) given to the WFQ and return it to the caller.
 FIFO::nextxmission() comprises the Task 2 portion of imgdb::sendimg() from Lab 7.
 It may be convenient to call Flow::nextFi() from FIFO::nextxmission() to compute the current segment size even if we don't need to compute any finish time.
 Similar to WFQ::nextxmission(), in FIFO::nextxmission() we compute and return the transmission time, in microseconds, of the next packet in the FIFO queue.
-If the token bucket is empty and we need to accumulate tokens, include this accumulation time, in microseconds also, in the return value.
-In this assignment, we assume tokens are accumulated only when the bucket is empty.
+If the token bucket is empty and we need to accumulate tokens, include this accumulation time, also in microseconds, in the return value.
+In this assignment, we assume tokens are accumulated only when there is insufficient tokens left in the bucket to transmit a packet.
 We also assume that tokens are not accumulated during packet transmission time.
 Finally, both WFQ::sendpkt() and FIFO::sendpkt() are variations on the second half of imgdb::sendpkt() from Lab 8 that calls Flow::sendpkt() and handles the accounting and cleaning up once a flow has completed transmission.
 You may also want to consult the lecture notes on PA4 walk-through.
 Your implementation of the server must interoperate with the netimg client provided as part of Lab 7 support code.

 Testing Your CodeYou may want to start by testing your WFQ and FIFO queues separately.
 Run imgdb with -g 1 and connect a netimg client to it, with -r 0 to test the FIFO queue and -r non-zero to test the WFQ.
 The FIFO flow is labeled "flow -1" by refvirtdb.
 The reference refvirtdb uses default link rate (-l) of 10 Mbps and default WFQ share (-f) of .5.
 The reference netimg client uses default flow rate (-r) of 512 Kbps.
 Running the server with -g 2 should allow you to test 2 clients, each getting half of the link rate, each supporting 1 flow: